lrc-se/bth-sg-server/README.md

 #### Limitations

 - Neither the server nor the client supports user identification, so high scores are only tied to nicknames repeat occurrences of which may or may not belong to the same person.
-  There is therefore also no guarantee that a specific person's favorite nickname is available at a specific time, since there is no way to restrict its use.
+  There is therefore also no guarantee that a specific person's favorite nickname is available in a specific game at a specific time, since there is no way to restrict its use.

 - The server application does not provide an interface, graphical or otherwise, and once it has been started it must be stopped and restarted in its entirety if configuration changes are to be made,